Niek318/Laravel-Challenge-DCC-/README.md

 12/06/2019 - Today I finished the first part of level, including the star rating which took me a bit to understand.
 I also managed to setup a mySQL database, and log the current activity and datetime to it.
 I am currently working on the login functionality of the website, having some trouble implementing login via username since the standard laravel function only allows logging in via email, but this will be fixed soon. (around 3-4 hours)

 13/06/2019 - I think I may have corrupted my project in some way, my login functionality is not working anymore.
 Restarting a new project from scratch, and will try to stick with the laravel way of doing things. (routing, views etc)
 I fixed the login part of the challenge.
 Users can now register for an account, and login using their username and password.
 I used the laravel auth function for my login functionality, since it was easy to implement and hashed the password for me automatically.
 Though I had to change some things like allowing the user to login with their username instead of email address.
 Also, I had to change password requirements since the minimum password length was 8 and the passwords in the challenge pdf ranged from 3 to 4 characters.
+(2 hours)

 Things that I still need to add: